You have probably heard of the many benefits of intermittent fasting and are excited to try it out.

 For weight loss in general

-The decision is already made, and you don’t need to make it again each time you have an opportunity to consume something – you just ask yourself a simple question – “Is this my feeding window, or is it my fasting window?” and stick to the plan.
+The decision of when to eat is already made, and you don’t need to make it again each time you have an opportunity to consume something.
+You just ask yourself a simple question – “Is this my feeding window, or is it my fasting window?” and stick to the plan.

 As for autophagy, in order to benefit from it, you need to do longer fasts of 16-24 hours.
 This is an advanced fasting strategy and only people who already have significant fasting experience should do it.